AlexWendland/public-note/OMSCS/CS7641/Week 13 - Game theory.md

 ![[Tit for Tat]]

 >[!example] [[Prisoner's dilemma]]
 >Suppose we do this with the prisoners dilemma.
-Now lets consider 3 strategies, always stay silent (silent), always testify (testify) or tit for tat (tft) where we look at the two different start points silent and testify.
+Now lets consider 4 strategies, always stay silent (silent), always testify (testify) or tit for tat (tft) where you start silent or testify.
 Lets consider the strategy matrix (to simplify things I took a factor of $\frac{1}{1 - \gamma}$ out)
 > $$
 > \begin{array}{c|cc}
 > \ \mbox{A \\ B} & \mbox{silent} & \mbox{testify} & \mbox{tft-silent} & \mbox{tft-testify}\\ \hline